shaik1002/biggitlabbomb/doc/user/project/repository/branches/protected.md

 - You must have at least the Maintainer role.
-- When granting a group **Allowed to merge** or **Allowed to push and merge** permissions on a protected branch, the project must be accessible and shared with the group.
+- When granting a group **Allowed to merge** or **Allowed to push and merge** permissions on a protected branch, the group must be added to the project.
-  For more information, see [Shared projects](../../members/share_project_with_groups.md).

 To protect a branch: